- Insurers consider others living in your household, including relatives and roommates, to be occasional drivers.

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.

-Are there any discounts available on auto insurance for my child?
+Are there any discounts available for young drivers?

-Insuring a new driver is costly -- but remember -- you are paying to insure your vehicle first, and drivers second.
-If your child doesn't have a car, then you don't need to get insurance for both.
+Insuring a new driver is costly but remember that you are paying to insure your vehicle first and drivers second.
+If your child does not have a car, you do not need to get insurance for both.
 You can add your child to your car insurance as an occasional driver.

 Discounts you may receive for adding your children to your car insurance policy include: